Tarrrain/the-battle-of-the-italian-animals/README.md

-I wrote this game when I was 16 to complete my thesis.
-At the time, memes about Italian animals were trending
+I wrote this game when I was 16 to defend my diploma.
+At that time memes about Italian animals were in a big trend